PaceBeats vs. A Static Training Plan

 |---|---|---|

-| Rebuilds when your week falls apart | Yes — flag travel, illness, or a brutal week and next week is rebuilt | Week 7 is week 7, forever |
+| Rebuilds when your week falls apart | Yes — flag travel, illness, or a brutal week and next week is rebuilt | The athlete or coach must edit the schedule |

-| Knows your availability | Yes — plans the hours and days you actually have | Assumes your calendar is empty |
+| Knows your availability | Yes — plans the hours and days you actually have | Only reflects availability encoded when it was written |

-| Full-season preview | Yes — base to taper, before you commit | Yes — all sixteen weeks at once, to be fair |
+| Full-season preview | Yes — base to taper, before you commit | Yes — the complete fixed schedule is visible up front |

-| Sessions on your watch | Swim, bike, and run sessions land on your Garmin automatically | You type them in yourself |
+| Sessions on your watch | Swim, bike, and run sessions land on your Garmin automatically | Depends on the plan format and platform |

-| Printable | No — it lives on your watch, not your fridge | Gloriously |
+| Printable | No — the training plan lives on your watch, not your fridge | Usually |

 Key Differentiators